MacielG1/TrendingPageButton/README.md

-This is a very simple Chrome/Firefox extension that shows a button to the GitHub trending page, below the Recent Activity section on the GitHub dashboard.
+This is a very simple Chrome/Firefox extension that shows a button to the GitHub trending page

 ### How to Install the Extension: